 Tourist-free cities and main attractions

 Truth be told, Latvia is not a popular destination or an extremely well-known country.
 In fact, a lot of people wouldn’t be able to locate it on the map.
 However, during summer you will find Latvia filled with tourists.
 Mostly concentrated in the capital – Riga.

 If you don’t like crowded and messy places, this is another good reason why you should visit Latvia during autumn.
 People just assume that Latvia is too cold during autumn, which is not the case.
 You won’t see snow and the temperature goes from +10°C to +20°C on a sunny day, so don’t let the cold scare you.

 Mushroom picking in the woods

-Latvia is home to Europes most active mushroom pickers.
+Latvia is home to Europe’s most active mushroom pickers.
 In case you see people in the woods with a knife in their hands, don’t get scared.
 They are simply there to hunt for some delicious dinner ingredients.

-Different kind of wine tasting
+Different kind of wine harvesting

 I hope you enjoyed reading this article and found some cool ideas for your trip to Latvia in autumn.
 Bring some extra layers and come to discover real autumn in my beautiful country.
 I can guarantee it will be an unforgettable experience.